maykinmedia/djangocms-export-page/README.rst

 CMS Page don't need any extra configuration to work.

-If a Plugin has a ForeignKey that would behave like children, add the following to the CMSPlugin model class:
+If a Plugin has a reverse ForeignKey that would behave like children, add the following to the CMSPlugin model class:

 .. code-block:: python